@mcmaki/loom

 Security Model

+Loom uses a capability-based security model, where its features and its security properties are one and the same.
+In loom, all agent security flows from the tools.
+These are the only mechanism the agent has for interacting with the world and so are the best location from which to define security boundaries.
 Loom cannot, and does not attempt to, protect you from supply chain attacks.
 Think of using loom as similar to installing a library or a CLI tool.
-Loom providers have full access to your system, and are trusted to be responsible and honest in their interactions.
+Tool implementations have full access to your system, and are trusted to be responsible and honest in their interactions.
 Loom can only protect you from misbehaving agents, not misbehaving humans.

-Loom is intended to allow you to safely run agents without monitoring the output for misbehavior.
-Loom does this by using capability security to control which resources each tool has access to before it's been instantiated.
+Loom uses capability security to both define and control which resources each tool has access to before it's been instantiated.
 Each tool uses a contextually appropriate capability scheme, defined and enforced by the tool itself.
-For example, a bash tool needs to be sandboxed to run safely.
+For example, Loom's bash tool wraps each invocation in it's own sandbox.
 However, for a read_discord_messages tool, a sandbox is a distraction.
 The tool implicitly needs access to a network, and its capabilities are better described in terms of user or channel IDs.
 By defining capabilities at the tool level, both of these tools can coexist in the same agent harness without contradiction.

 Building a provider